 We benefit from the established relationships and national sales teams that certain of our reseller partners, who are leading reseller partners of advertisers and advertising agencies, have in place throughout the country and in local markets.
 These advertiser reseller partners and agencies refer or bring advertisers to us for the purchase of various advertising products and services.
 We derive a sizeable portion of our total revenue through these advertiser reseller partners and agencies.
 A loss of certain advertiser reseller partners and agencies or a decrease in revenue from these clients could adversely affect our business.
-AT&T is our largest advertiser reseller partner and was responsible for 28% of our total revenues for the three months ended March 31, 2010.
+AT&T is our largest advertiser reseller partner and was responsible for 23% of our total revenues for the nine months ended September 30, 2010.
+We recently entered into an amendment to our agreement with AT&T which extends its term through June 30, 2015.